 In Tariq's factory, employment is year-round.
 This also guarantees consistent quality, because the sculpting of the lamps is a delicate procedure.
 Take our tea light holders, for example; they are carefully shaped in a pleasing round design, whereas most of our competition only offers a rough salt rock with a hole.

 Aloha Bay has become Tariq's key partner for the U.S. market, and a relationship of trust and friendship has developed over the years.
 Our CEO, Bart Burger, visited for the first time in March of 2006, and was impressed with the organization and management of the factory.
+(Again in 2018, Bart traveled to Pakistan and visited Tariq's state-of-the-art new salt factory building.)

 When Bart and Volker were there, Tariq had just finished installing a new piece of equipment to crush and sieve the cooking salt.
 Made of stainless steel, it is placed in an especially designed and controlled production room.
 Before being crushed, the salt crystal blocks (about the size of a fist) are first washed and dried.
 Tariq also shows real concern for his employees.
 For example, about 2 years ago, one of his foremen was killed in a traffic accident, off-duty.
 Since then Tariq has continued to pay his foremen's salary to the widow.